hashicorp/terraform-provider-aws/website/docs/r/lb_listener_rule.html.markdown

 * `key` - (Optional) Query string key pattern to match.
 * `value` - (Required) Query string value pattern to match.

-#### Source IP Blocks

-Source IP Blocks (for `source_ip`) support the following:

-* `values` - (Required) List of CIDR notations to match.
-You can use both IPv4 and IPv6 addresses.
-Wildcards are not supported.
-Condition is satisfied if the source IP address of the request matches one of the CIDR blocks.
-Condition is not satisfied by the addresses in the `X-Forwarded-For` header, use `http-header` condition instead.

 ## Attributes Reference